pnatsi/OGFilter/README.md

 - Minimum number of species present in orthogroup
 - Maximum number of gene copies per species in orthogroup

-The desired orthogroups are written in a new directory defined by the userthe.
+The desired orthogroups are written in a new directory defined by the user.

 ## Arguments
 Argument    |  Description